epics-containers/epics-containers.github.io/main/_sources/tutorials/dev_container.md.txt

 cd /epics/ioc
 make
 ```

-It is useful to understand that `/epics/ioc` is a soft link to the IOC source that came with your generic IOC source code.
-Therefore if you edit this code and recompile it, the changes will be visible inside the container and outside the container.
-Meaning that the repository `ioc-adsimdetector` is now showing your changes in it's `ioc` folder, ready to be committed to source control.
-This is the reason that you need to compile the IOC code even though it was compiled in the container build - your local copy of the IOC source code is mounted over the top of the compiled container copy.

-epics-containers devcontainers have carefully curated host filesystem mounts.
-This allows the developer environment to look as similar as possible to the runtime container.
-It also will preserve any important changes that you make in the host file system.
-This is essential because the container filesystem is temporary and will be destroyed when the container is rebuilt or deleted.

-See [](container-layout) for details of which host folders are mounted into the container.

 The IOC source code is entirely boilerplate, `/epics/ioc/iocApp/src/Makefile` determines which dbd and lib files to link by including two files that `ibek` generated during the container build.
 You can see these files in `/epics/support/configure/lib_list` and `/epics/support/configure/dbd_list`.